Outpatient Clinical Services

-Our waitlist is currently FULL for autism assessments, ABA therapy, and Cognitive Behavior Therapy.
+Our waitlist is currently FULL for autism assessments and Cognitive Behavior Therapy.
 Please call us at 423-531-6961, opt.
 2 and we can refer you to other providers and add you to our contact list.
 You can also email us at for more information.

 Our clinic's fax number is 423-521-8094.
 Please be aware that our waitlist is full (see above) when faxing referrals for clinical services.

 Autism Assessments (waitlist full)